 What is Life Insurance?

 Life insurance acts as a financial safety net for your loved ones after you pass.
-In exchange for premium payments, the insurer promises to pay your beneficiary a death benefit if you pass away while your policy is active.
+In exchange for premium payments, the life insurance companies promise to pay your beneficiary a death benefit if you pass away while your policy is active.

-- Term Life Insurance – It provides coverage for a set number of years.
+- Term Life Insurance - term life insurance covers a set number of years.
 Term life policies typically are available in 10, 20, 30, or 35-year lengths.
 Your policy automatically terminates at the end of its term, unless you renew it or convert it to permanent life insurance.

-- Permanent Life Insurance – It provides coverage that lasts as long as you do ( provided you keep paying the scheduled premiums).
+- Permanent Life Insurance – permanent life insurance provides coverage that lasts as long as you do ( provided you keep paying the scheduled premiums).
 Many permanent life plans combine lifetime coverage with a savings account.
 This in-built savings element is known as cash value, which grows tax-deferred and is available to you for use while you are living.

 What is AD&D Insurance?

-Accidental death and dismemberment insurance is a type of life insurance that pays a lump-sum benefit to your beneficiary if you die in a covered accident or if you are seriously injured.
+Accidental death insurance and dismemberment insurance is a type of life insurance that pays a lump-sum benefit to your beneficiary if you experience a covered accidental death or if you are seriously injured.

 Typically, AD&D insurance policies cover the following accidents: